upenn-libraries/ezproxy-framebust/README.md

 credentials.

 This solution works around the security concern mentioned above.
-But it *also* addresses the accessibility concern (by prompting invoking the login page as a top-level page).
+But it *also* addresses the accessibility concern (by invoking the login page as a top-level page).
 To put that another way: despite the comparative complexity of the request sequence, from the user's perspective the system should intuitively "just work" in the way that one would expect it to.